 ❌ Myth: "These tax breaks are permanent"

 ✅ Reality: Many of the new provisions (tips, overtime, car loans, senior deductions) are temporary (2025-2028).
-Only some TCJA extensions are permanent.

 ❌ Myth: "This eliminates all taxes on tips and overtime"